cyberark/cyberark-conjur-cli/CONTRIBUTING.md

 #### Linux

-1. Run `./bin/build_binary -l`.
+1. Run `./bin/build_binary --local`.
 Once this is run, a `dist` folder will be created with the executable in it
-2. Once an executable has been created, run `tar -cvf conjur-cli-linux.tar conjur` to archive the file in a tar.gz format
+1. Once an executable has been created, run `tar -cvf conjur-cli-linux.tar conjur` to archive the file in a `tar.gz` format
-3. Add the archive file as an asset in the release
+1. Add the archive file as an asset in the release

 #### macOS

-1. Run `./bin/build_binary -l`.
+1. Run `./bin/build_binary --local`.
 Once this is run, a `dist` folder will be created with the executable in it
-2. Once an executable has been created, run `tar -cvf conjur-cli-darwin.tar conjur` to archive the file in a tar.gz format
+1. Once an executable has been created, run `tar -cvf conjur-cli-darwin.tar conjur` to archive the file in a `tar.gz` format
-3. Add the archive file as an asset in the release
+1. Add the archive file as an asset in the release

 #### Windows